thanks4opensource/regbits/README.md

 Type-safe (and other) error detection is tested in the `linux` and `arm` subdirectories under the [`bad`](unittest/bad) directory.

 "cd" to either of the subdirectories and run "make".
 The `Makefile` will attempt to build ("g++ -c") each of the `*.cxx` tests and confirm that, as intended, they fail to compile.
-For completeness, running "make GOOD=-DGOOD" will confirm that code without errors *does* compile (this detects potential bugs such as a missing include file producing an error that masks the intended regbits-type-safety error).
+For completeness, running "make GOOD=-DGOOD" will confirm that code without errors *does* compile (this detects potential bugs such as a missing include file producing an error that masks the intended regbits type-safety error).

 ### Computational correctness <a name="computational_correctness"></a>